sageil/Turbo-esbuild-monorepo-starter-template/README.md

 ### Using taskfile to build your services using docker

 Before using the taskfile to build your services, make sure you have installed [docker](https://docs.docker.com),and [Taskfile](https://taskfile.dev) in your environment.

+#### Running Tasks

-- Using your shell, run `task docker` to build the docker image and run the container
+- `task docker`: Used to build the docker image and run the container

-- Using your shell, run `task --watch docker` to build, deploy and watch your project for changes in docker.
+- `task --watch docker`: Used to build, deploy and watch your project for changes in docker.
+- `tasl --watch docker --force`: Used to force build, deploy and watch your project for changes in docker.

 ### Viewing the generated documentation
  - Execute `pnpm viewdocs` in the root of your monorepo to view the generated documentation in your default browser(http://127.0.0.1:57208/docs).